Skip to main content

 Rule 3301-32-06 | Child information.

-(A) Medical examinations and records of immunizations shall not be required of children in a school child program who are enrolled in an accredited public, eligible nonpublic school, community school, or county board of developmental disabilities school.
+(A) Medical examinations and records of immunizations will not be mandatory of children in a school child program who are enrolled in an accredited public, eligible nonpublic school, community school, or county board of developmental disabilities school.

-(B) Individual child records shall be maintained, updated at least annually, and include, but not necessarily be limited to, the following:
+(B) Individual child records will be maintained, updated at least annually, and include, but not necessarily be limited to, the following:

 (1) Registration information including, but not necessarily limited to, the following: child's name, date of birth, date of admission, parent's name, home address, business address and telephone number where the parent can be reached during the time the child attends the program (if applicable) and/or procedures for reaching the parents, name of the school the child attends, and any special concerns such as dietary restrictions and allergies;